 Long SkirtsA maxi skirt, or any skirt that is long enough to cover the top of your boots is one of the most flattering items you can pair with tall boots.
-While many women tend to think only of fuller skirts for pairing with knee high boots, narrow skirts can look fabulous with tall boots as well.
+While many women tend to think only of fuller skirts as a match for knee-high boots, narrow skirts can look fabulous with tall boots as well.

 Short SkirtsOne of my favorite ways to wear tall boots is to pair them with shorter skirts, ranging from minis to knee-length styles.

-Skinny JeansOne of the only things I regret about the fact that skinny jeans look so horrible on me is that they're really the only type of jeans that are good for tucking into tall boots.
+Skinny JeansOne of the only things that makes me feel bad about the fact that skinny jeans look so horrible on me is that they're really the only type of jeans that are good for tucking into tall boots.
 But if you love cigarette jeans, you're in the enviable position of being able to tuck them into everything from dressy heeled boots to casual flat styles.

 DressesIt's nearly automatic to think of pairing boots with skirts, but for some reason, many women don't think to wear them with dresses.
 They should though, because the look is dynamite.

-Again, this look is best with simple, classic tall boots, and is not meant for overly-casual or super-trendy styles.
+Again, this look is best with simple, classic tall boots, and is not meant for overly-casual or super-trendy boot styles.